Nutritional Powerhouses: The Rich Nutrient Profile of Nuts and Seeds

-Finally, most nuts and seeds are a good source of dietary fibre.
-A 50g serving of most nuts provides about 4-5g.
-Nuts also contain plant sterols that can lower cholesterol and may offer some protection against cancer.
-Several large studies have linked regular nut consumption with reduced risk of heart disease, thanks to their healthy fat content.
+Most nuts and seeds are not only a good source of protein but also dietary fibre.
+A 50g serving of most nuts provides about 4-5g of fibre.
+They also contain plant sterols known to lower cholesterol and potentially offer protection against certain types of cancer.
+Additionally, several large studies have linked regular nut consumption with reduced risk of heart disease, thanks to their healthy fat content.